EmanueleLenzi92/MOVING-CSV-Automatic-Workflow/Evaluation/README.md

 For each use case, two queries were carried out:

-- the first one was executed on the event-based narrative knowledge graph
+- the first one was executed considering the event-based narrative knowledge graph structure
-- the second one was executed on the whole graph, relying only on the keywords extracted independently from the narrative events in which they appear
+- the second one was executed considering the whole graph, relying only on the keywords extracted independently from the narrative events in which they appear

 ## Event-Based Narrative Knowledge Graph